fbpx

 Way forward

-As the model matures, the model’s deployment will be scaled for multiple cities across the country.
+As the model continues to evolve, the deployment will be scaled for multiple cities across the country.
 We are also looking to collaborate with various city and state governments, to aid them in developing risk informed planning.
 Our vision for the model is to use it for climate change adaptation and disaster management in a way that the hyper-local risk of the communities is understood and pathways for their protection and resilience are put into practice.